ductsoup/Yun-I2C-MOD-1016v6-Example/README.md

 When powered by 5V this device seems reluctant to generate any interrupts.
 Using 3.3V from the Yun works much better.

+I included the antenna tuning method from raivisr to confirm the EA tuning on the package.
+It was in the ballpark but hopped around.
+Bumping the frequency sample interval to 1s it settles down nicely and almost always agrees with the EA suggested setting.

 ## Links and Credits
 [Embedded Adventures Lightning Sensor Module](http://www.embeddedadventures.com/as3935_lightning_sensor_module_mod-1016.html)